 - Shut off your electronics half an hour before you go to bed every day for a year.

 - Eat three servings of fruit and five servings of vegetables every day for a year.

-- Make yourself a cup of tea every day (for the break and the health benefits!)
+- Make yourself a cup of tea every day (whether for the break or the health benefits!)

-- Make a list of 20 small things that you enjoy doing, and make sure that you do at least one of those things every day in 2015.
+- Make a list of 20 little activities you enjoy doing, and set a goal to do at least one of those things every day in 2024.

-- Try making a new recipe every week for a year.
+- Make a new recipe every week for a year.

 - Eat only vegetarian meals one day every week for a year.

 - Write a love note to your significant other every week and leave it somewhere it will surprise them.

 - Go somewhere that you’ve never been in your area (buildings, shops, parks, etc.) every week for a year.